Chart Color Schemes

 Wagga Wagga - East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Wagga Wagga - East, as per the latest Census, consisted of 88.0% houses and 12.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is comparable to Non-Metro NSW's structure of 88.4% houses and 11.7% other dwellings.
-Home ownership in Wagga Wagga - East was at 36.3%, similar to Non-Metro NSW's rate.
-Mortgaged properties accounted for 36.9%, while rented dwellings made up 26.8%.
-The median monthly mortgage repayment in the area was $1,517, higher than Non-Metro NSW's average of $1,430.
-The median weekly rent figure was recorded at $300, compared to Non-Metro NSW's average of $280.
-Nationally, Wagga Wagga - East's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Wagga Wagga - East, as per the latest Census, consisted of 88.0% houses and 12.0% other dwellings.
+In comparison, Non-Metro NSW had 88.4% houses and 11.7% other dwellings.
+Home ownership in Wagga Wagga - East was 36.3%, similar to Non-Metro NSW.
+The remaining dwellings were either mortgaged (36.9%) or rented (26.8%).
+The median monthly mortgage repayment was $1,517, higher than the Non-Metro NSW average of $1,430.
+The median weekly rent was $300, compared to Non-Metro NSW's $280.
+Nationally, Wagga Wagga - East's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing